isomerpages/healthtechsprint-moht/_clinical-calculators-testing/Scenario 6.md

 <p>This scenario showcases the calculator's capability to perform sanity
-checks based on the information provided and classified patient as very high risk despite the initial input as FH without additional cardiovascular risk factors but yet indicating that the patient has DM (which is a cardiovascular risk factor).</p>
+checks based on the information provided and classified patient as very high risk despite the initial input as FH without additional cardiovascular risk factors, but yet indicating that the patient has DM (which is a cardiovascular risk factor).</p>
 <p>Our calculator is embedded at the end of the page to facilitate your testing.</p>
 <p>Please help us improve by providing your <a href="/clinical-calculators-testing/fbform/" rel="noopener noreferrer nofollow" target="_blank">feedback</a>!</p>